 The Dine with a Student program provides a free meal at the Waves Café or Oasis to

-any Seaver faculty or staff member who dines with a Seaver student.
-The guidelines for the program are found at http://seaver.pepperdine.edu/student-affairs/enrichmentfund/.
+Seaver faculty or staff member who dines with a Seaver student.
+For more details,

 5.4 STUDENT POLICIES